RobinWaves/Web-Design-Challenge/README.md

 # Web-Design-Challenge
 ## Web Visualization Dashboard (Latitude)

-This assignment consists of a Latitude Analysis Dashboard with Attitude!
+This assignment consists of a Latitude Analysis Dashboard with attitude!
 A  visualization dashboard website was created using visualizations created in a past assignment (see python-api-challenge).

 Individual visualization pages for each plot were created along with navagation between them.
 These pages contain the visualizations and their corresponding explanations.
 There is also a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.